zeezxu/Repo01/README.md

-Spike testing on Flight Booking API using Gatiling
+Spike Testing on Flight Booking API Using Gatiling
 ============================================

 A spike testing on flight booking API using the Gatling plugin for Maven.
 Refer to the plugin documentation